Admissions FAQ

 A. Admitted students will be invited to apply for aid at the time of admission.
 Deadlines for the aid application will be included at that time.

 A. The Financial Aid Application is designed to help the Financial Aid Committee judge how much your family can reasonably afford.
 Major considerations include income, assets, college expenses for your family members, and special circumstances such as unusual expenses or unemployment.
-Summer Science Program is typically free for a student receiving reduced price lunch at school, or with a family income of less than $75,000 (assuming typical expenses).
+Summer Science Program is typically free for a student with a family income of less than $75,000 (assuming typical expenses).
 A family income under about $140,000 will likely qualify for a discount.

 A. Yes, international applicants will also be able to request a financial aid application at the time of admission.
 We ask that English translations of income tax forms and other documents be provided.